 Use it as holiday decor.
 This kids advent calendar is so fun and festive it makes for really beautiful holiday decor.
 Hang it somewhere your whole family can see it and be reminded to make reading a wonderful part of your holiday festivities!

-Sign up to get the Advent Coloring Calendar
+Sign up to get the christmas Advent Calendar

 Ready for a free copy of the advent coloring calendar?
 Pop your email address in below and it’ll come right to your inbox so you can get printing!